fnbillimor/tail_hedging_power/README.md

-# tail_hedging_power
+# Online companion to hedging and tail risk in electricity markets
-Online companion to hedging and tail risk in electricity markets
+## By Farhad Billimoria, Jacob Mays and Rahmat Poudineh